Take Charge of Your HIV Care

 • Keep track of your medical services.
 You may have multiple health care providers working on your health care team.
 Keep records of your lab results, medical visits, appointment dates and times, medicines and medicine schedules, and care and treatment plans.

 • Update your contact information.
-Make sure your health care provider has your correct contact information (phone number, address, and e-mail address) and let them know if your contact information changes.
+Make sure your health care providers have your correct contact information (telephone number, address, and e-mail address) and let them know if any contact information changes.

 • Continue to learn about HIV.
 The more you learn about HIV, the better you will be at making decisions about your health.
 You don't have to learn everything all at once.
 It is important to go at a pace that is comfortable for you.
 HIV.gov’s HIV Basics pages are a great place to start.